The Blogging Rebel

 I never paid attention to numbers, posting times, comments, where to share them, insights, SEO, bounce rates, blah, blah, blah, blah.
 But when I told myself I was going to grow my blog, I became obsessed and let it run me.
 If a post I posted didn't get as much love as I thought it should, I became overwhelmed with trying to push said content then felt like a failure.

 I want this to be successful, and in my quest to success, I’m going crazy.

 So you know what I’m going to do?
 Break every rule I’ve read about having a successful blog.

 Alright: Not every rule.
-I will cut myself some slack though.
+I will cut myself some slack, though.
 There are other things outside of this that I can’t control that I have to deal with, so why not let my blog be a place of escape.
-The objective hasn’t change: I still want to help and inspire people and I will continue to do that.
+The objective hasn’t changed: I still want to help and inspire people and I will continue to do that.

 So I’m breaking the rules.
 Consider me a blogging rebel.